jefdaj/ortholang-demo/templates/tutorial.md

 You can also assign it yourself when the script is done to say what the final result should be.

-So, if you type `result` or `var4` here the graph will stay the same and Detourrr will print `-1.485`.
+So, if you type `result` or `var4` here the graph will stay the same and ShortCut will print `-1.485`.
 Then if you type `var2`, the graph will change to:

 ![]({{ url_for('static',filename='var2.svg') }})